priyanka-smitha/SimianArmy/README.md

 ![screenshots](spl/lb.PNG)

-6] The chaos monkey code property files are configured so that chaos monkey attacks the Auto Scaling Group created above.
+6] The chaos monkey property files are configured so that chaos monkey attacks the Auto Scaling Group created above.
 The screenshot below shows that one EC2 instance has been chosen randomly and terminated.

 ![screenshots](spl/simian.png)

-7] On the AWS management console we can check that one instance is done.
+7] On the AWS management console we can check that one instance is down.
 The load balancer screenshots below depict the same i.e one instance is down.

 ![screenshots](spl/check.PNG)